Dark Spots Decoded: How to Identify Your Type and Find the Right Turmeric Solution

 Not all dark spots are the same.
 Using the wrong treatment wastes time and money.
 A product that fades PIH quickly might do nothing for melasma.

 The four main types involve different causes.
-Some are melanin-based (brown pigment overproduction).
+Some are melanin-based (brown pigment).
 Others involve blood vessels (red or purple marks).

 Turmeric's curcumin may help regulate the enzyme that produces melanin.
-This makes it effective for melanin-based spots but less relevant for vascular marks.
-Matching your spot type to the right solution means faster results.
+This makes it effective for melanin-based spots.
+Matching your spot type to the right solution means faster, more reliable results.

 The Turmeric Science

 How curcumin targets dark spots: Curcumin may help regulate the enzyme that converts tyrosine into melanin.
-By slowing this conversion, it may reduce new pigment production while allowing existing pigmented cells to shed through natural skin turnover.
+By slowing this conversion, it may reduce new pigment production.
+Existing pigmented cells then shed through natural skin turnover.

 Curcumin also has soothing properties.
-Since redness can trigger pigment-producing cells, turmeric may address both cause and effect—calming the trigger while reducing the pigment response.
+Since redness can trigger pigment-producing cells, turmeric may address both cause and effect.

 The Four Types of Dark Spots

 What it looks like: Brown, tan, or dark brown flat spots.
 Appears exactly where skin injury occurred.
-Has borders matching the original wound shape.
+Borders match the original wound shape.

-Common causes: Acne, bug bites, cuts, burns, eczema flares, ingrown hairs, or waxing irritation.
+Common causes: Acne, bug bites, cuts, burns, or waxing irritation.
 More common and persistent in melanin-rich skin tones.

-How to confirm: Can you trace the spot back to a specific injury?
-Does the shape match where a pimple, cut, or rash was?
+How to confirm: Can you trace the spot to a specific injury?
+Does the shape match where a pimple or cut was?
 If yes, it is likely PIH.

 PIH Quick Facts